 1. Online food ordering: Dunkin’ Donuts

 Food delivery and pre-ordering apps have boomed during the last twelve months and seen a massive increase in revenue—likely because the increased need for meal and grocery delivery propelled the industry forward and forced innovation.
-According to Bloomberg, Instacart, a company that was losing more than $25 million a month in 2019, had its first profitable month in April 2020, and soon after surpassed its goals for 2022.
+According to Bloomberg, Instacart, a company that was losing more than $25 million a month in 2019, had its first profitable month in April 2020, and soon after surpassed its goals.
 “Every day, we would see that the volume was 20% higher than the last day,” said Instacart CEO Apoorva Mehta.
 “In a matter of a couple of weeks…we were ahead of our 2022 goals.
 And so, at a certain point, we stopped counting.”

 When developing UX Design for food apps, user-friendliness should be top of mind.
 Take for example Dunkin’, whose app is easy to understand and use.
 The design isn’t just tasteful, it’s functional and simple to navigate.
 Some specific examples include a welcoming home page—which immediately makes it clear how to place an order without too much text or scattered imagery.
 The text is clear and readable without being overwhelming, which minimizes user confusion and frustration, and the menu allows for intuitive navigation of the app.